ablaizot/portfolio/index.md

 ### [Aerobatic Black Box](https://ablaizot.github.io/portfolio/2025/01/09/Aerobatic-black-box.html), Senior Design Project
 This Aerobatic Black Box project aims to provide pilots with a means to review their in-flight performance.
-Our group's device accomplished this task by integrating digital sensors, cameras, and machine vision to record and digitize flight data and cockpit interactions, eventually incorporating this data into a 3D simulation.
-This simulation will allow pilots to analyze their performance from both internal and external perspectives.
+Our group's device accomplished this task by integrating digital sensors, cameras, and machine vision to record and digitize flight data and cockpit interactions, eventually incorporating this data into a 3D flight simulator.
+This visualization allows pilots to analyze their performance from both internal and external perspectives.

 <p align="center">
 <img src="images/black_box.jpg" width="30%">